hn-yu/unordered_list/README.md

 # An endless list for my personal computer setting.

-- Chrome will auto get all the extensions.
+- Login Chrome on a new PC will auto get all the previous used extensions.
 My recommand:
   - BlackList: https://dengtab.com/cn/
   - One Time Password: https://authenticator.cc/
   - Vim-like: Vimium C